guykozlovskij/ga-project-1/README.md

 <a name="player-movement"></a>

 **Player movement** is regulated by an event listener that checks for a `keydown` event on the user's keyboard.
-The wall detection logic is written to be relative to the players position.
-Per single `keydown` player is moved either left or right by one cell by incrementing or decreasing the player value and then removing the sprite class in one cell and immediately adding in the following.
+The wall detection logic is written to detect collision relative to the players position.
+Player is moved either left or right by one cell per single `keydown` event by incrementing or decreasing the player value and then removing the sprite class in the current cell and immediately adding in the following one.
 This logic of removing class, incrementing value and adding class is used through all elements on the grid to create movement.

 ```js
   //* Player movement and shoting